 - Towards A National Urban Policy (begun in Phase I and continued in Phase II)

-- A spatial analysis and typology of lagging regions undertaken by the World Bank that identified priority areas for government action and provided specific recommendations (Phase I)
+- Spatial analysis and typology of lagging regions undertaken by the World Bank that identified priority areas for government action and provided specific recommendations (Phase I)